silvioiannone/spa-skeleton/docs/Plugins/API.md

 # API plugin

-The API plugins allows to easily access the API client from any component.
+The API plugin allows to easily access the API client from any component.

 ## Usage